 Outlander locations near the Highland Folk Museum

-As we’re heading up towards the Highlands, there will be less and fewer Outlander locations to explore.
+As we’re heading up towards the Highlands, there will be fewer and fewer Outlander locations to explore.

-Most of them are in the Lowlands, the heart of Scotland, near Stirling, Glasgow and Edinburgh.
-But, there are a few you can stop at on the way in the area.
+Most of them are in the Lowlands, the heart of Scotland, near Stirling, Glasgow, and Edinburgh.
+But, there are a few you can stop at on the way to the area.

 More Outlander locations to visit in Scotland